marcmelis/barcenas-world/README.md

 ### Example

 Execute the following commands if you have the right `$CLASSPATH` with both Jade and SAT4J `.jar`.

+Create the list of steps.
 ```
 $ echo "1,1 1,2 2,2 2,3 3,3 4,3 4,4 4,5 5,5" > steps.txt
 ```

+Execute the agents.
 ```
 $ java jade.Boot -agents 'BarcenasWorld:BarcenasWorldEnv(6,4,4,2,2);Finder:BarcenasFinder(BarcenasWorld,6,steps.txt)'
 ```
+At 2,2 the finder agent should meet with **Mariano** and discard the first column as he says that barcenas is at his right.
+The program should stop by the 4,4 step where the finder has enough evidence that **Barcenas** is in 4,4.

 ## Authors